-(Changes to hex.57) Mirror
+Changes to hex.57) Mirror

-9 at 2: Dispersion, heading for one's chance.
+  9 at 2: Dispersion, going for one's chance.
 End of regret.

   One can immediately recognize and grasp chances if the mind is versatile, open for anything.
 One sees what one expects to see, so expect everything in order not to miss anything.
 When everything is in chaos, then you can only rely on your survival instincts, your 'luck', your own wits, 'something' inside yourself which makes you find a way out.

   (Changes to hex.20) Mirror